 Asian markets flat after Apple value surpasses $1 trillion

-BANGKOK (AP) — Asian shares were mixed Friday ahead of the U.S. jobs report later in the day, with scant carry-over from overnight gains on Wall Street as Apple reached $1 trillion in value.
+BANGKOK (AP) — Asian shares were flat Friday in mixed trading ahead of the U.S. jobs report later in the day.
+There appeared to be scant carry-over Friday from overnight gains on Wall Street as Apple reached $1 trillion in value.

 WALL STREET: U.S. stocks climbed Thursday as Apple's surge past the $1 trillion mark boosted technology shares.
 Apple jumped 2.9 percent to finish at $207.39.
 Electric vehicle maker Tesla soared 16.2 percent to $349.54 after it said production of its lower-cost Model 3 sedan is growing and CEO Elon Musk said the company doesn't expect to need to raise more money from investors.
 Consumer products and health care companies rose as second-quarter results from corporate America continued to surpass investors' expectations.
 The S&P 500 index rose 0.5 percent to 2,827.22.
 The Dow Jones Industrial Average slipped 7.66 points to 25,326.16.
 The Nasdaq composite jumped 1.2 percent to 7,802.69 and the Russell 2000 index of smaller-company stocks added 0.8 percent, to 1,682.10.